LINWEN607/congregate/customer/MAKE A COPY - TEMPLATE of Pre_Post-Migration.md

 ## Pre Migration - System

 The first piece that should always be considered is the list of items migrated and not migrated.

 * For GitLab via Direct Transfer those lists are here : [https://docs.gitlab.com/ee/user/group/import/](https://docs.gitlab.com/ee/user/group/import/)
 * For GitLab via GitHub importer those lists are here : [https://docs.gitlab.com/ee/user/project/import/github.html](https://docs.gitlab.com/ee/user/project/import/github.html)

 Note: Items not explicitly listed as imported or not imported should be assumed to **not** be imported

 ### Identification of resources

 In the initial state of the GitLab migration it is important to identify all the pertaining resources outside the items being migrated.
 These could include external CI/CD resources and dependencies, container image registries, or even external libraries such as DSL code needing to be part of the common build environment.
 As part of the migration, integration tooling will also need to be revised and tested.
 These tools could be Jenkins, Jira or external build software such as CircleCI or Travis CI.
 It is advisable to also check any dependencies from external cloud providers.

 Resources should be identified by Team Lead engineers.
 The following are the advisable tests and checks needing to be revised post migration.

 ### Users

 * For most migrations to GitLab it is recommended to pre-provision users as this enables a more complete migration of the data.
   * For our multi-tenant SaaS offering, this may mean setting up SAML and SCIM for your namespace and allowing those tools to do the provisioning, either through first login (JIT) for SAML or via the usual SCIM push mechanics.
   * For our single-tenant SaaS offering and for self-managed, this may also mean enabling SCIM, or some other push mechanism for creating accounts from your user management SSoT.
 * It is also necessary to set the public email for users on the **source** system
   * Note: For some systems, this is cannot be automated via an admin token and must be configured by individual users
 * For GEO based migrations, the users are copied over as part of the synchronization process

 ### Hard-coded Dependencies

 * URLs for source systems have likely changed.
   * Create a list of any hard-coded dependencies in build systems that require updating

 ### Networking

 * Depending on the type of migration, there may be requirements to open up internal source systems to communications to/from GitLab instances (.com, Dedicated, self-managed).
 The primary culprits are:
   * GitLab to GitLab using Direct Transfer, GitHub to GitLab, or BitBucket to GitLab
     * The destination instance must be able to see the source instance
     * The migration VM (if applicable) must be able to see the source and destination instances
 * Ensure your migration destination has access to systems that it will need to reach; integrations, build systems.
 Some examples include:
   * GitLab Runner
-  * Jenkins,
+  * Jenkins
   * WebHooks in general
 * Ensure your internal systems have external access to reach the destination system where needed
 * Create a list of these integrations and verify that they coordinated
 * **Create a full network diagram of all communication points**.
 This can help with planning on requirements as well as help in costing network usage
   * Consider integrations that are not specific to GitLab (eg: anything with .well-known or similar) such as OIDC connections

 ### Access and Permissions

 * Review and update user access levels and permissions for groups and projects to align with organizational roles and responsibilities.
 * Ensure that access controls are appropriately configured to maintain data security and compliance standards
-* The majority of the security configuration is handled by the SSO configuration as only SAML authenticated users can access the customers top-level group on gitlab.com
+* The majority of the security configuration is handled by the SAML/SSO/SCIM configuration
+* If there is SAML authentication only, w/o SSO-only authentication enforcement, users with no SAML accounts will still be able to access the Group's resources
+  * In that case, SAML is just another way to sign in to GitLab
+* SSO-only authentication enforcement ensures that only users with a SAML account will be able to access a Group's resource
+  * Users cannot be added as new members manually
+  * Only existing users on the instance, who have a linked identity with the correct identity Provider, will be shown
+  * GitLab will not look up the user directory on the idP to determine who to show
+  * GitLab cannot and does not request information from the SAML provider
+  * All the information is sent to GitLab from the SAML provider only when a user signs in successfully
+  * **NOTE:** The setting may not be enabled during the migration to ensure the PS engineer has proper access to perform the migration tasks
+* SCIM functionality is intended for automatic user provisioning and deprovisioning
+  * It is a protocol that the IdP uses to tell GitLab what to do
-* Other security options are available including:
+* Other security options (*Settings > General > Permissions and group features*) are available, including:
-  * Ip allowlisting: Settings \> General \> Restrict access by IP address
-  * Restricted access based on email domain: Settings \> General \> Restrict membership by email domain
+  * *Restrict membership by email domain*
+  * *Restrict access by IP address*
+  * *Two factor authentication* - 2FA can be enforced in the group, but may be redundant if SSO-only authentication is already enforced as that usually requires a multi-factor authentication (MFA) element

 ### Domains (and BYOD)

 Mostly for migrations to single-tenant SaaS (Dedicated):

 * Will the customer need Bring Your Own Domain (BYOD) functionality?
 * Will the customer utilize allowlists to limit access (create a private system)?
   * Related: Are their integrations that would require ***public access*** to this private system?

 #### Action